 - completion of a particular form

-I haven't seen anything like this yet in competing products and it has some very interesting applications.
 For a quick overview I'd suggest taking a look at Getresponse's video overview for Marketing Automation.

 Getresponse offers some very comprehensive analytics and reporting options.
 You get all the basics of course - open rate, click-through, unsubscribe rates and so on - but in addition to that there are some very nifty features that are worth a particular mention, namely: